 Before becoming a virtual accountant, I worked in an accounting department for a development firm.
-One of the larger divisions of this firm was custom construction of single-family homes.
-The craftsmanship of the final project was spectacular; it was always amazing to see so many skilled hands came together to build these elegant houses.
+One of the larger divisions of this firm was the custom construction of single-family homes.
+The craftsmanship of the final project was spectacular.
 Processing and filing the build paperwork?
 Not as spectacular.
 One custom home could have several boxes of files filled with engineering specs, blueprints, punch lists, and more.
 There was little place to store these files and often they were never reopened once the project was finished.

 This scenario is not unique – many construction firms have converted their accounting systems to the cloud to reduce paper waste.
 However, paperwork isn’t limited to accounting.
 Where do you store the REST of the paper?
-There are many all-in-one solutions on the market for construction businesses, but they can be expensive and cumbersome.
 Is there an easier and more collaborative method available?
-There is – Google Drive.
+There is – you can eliminate paper with Google Drive.

 What is Google Drive?

 Most people know Google Drive as a free file system that comes with most Gmail user’s accounts.
 In a nutshell, it’s a file storage system that lets you save a variety of file formats in the cloud for easy access.
 It also has features that enable users to share and collaborate together on documents.
 Files are securely encrypted – for more detail on security we recommend you look here.
-At BBB, we use Google Drive to communicate and share files with our clients.
-Construction firms also use Google Drive in their line of work.
-Here are a few examples of how they use it in their practice.
+At Beyond, we use Google Drive to communicate and share files with our clients.

 Store building plans and activities all in one place